 The thing that separates these shears apart is the 360-degree rotating thumb.
 You can get extremely fast horizontal action without ever worrying about your thumb getting in the way.
 It’s a natural position that moves with you, eliminating any strain from hours of angled cutting.
 Another factor you’ll notice is that your elbow lowers and alleviates stress on your shoulder.

 Washi has also designed these with the new anti-push edge, so your cuts are always extremely accurate.
 These shears come in 5.5” and 6” blades, and they feature a slide-cut convex edge.
-You’ll also receive free finger inserts, shear oil, and a chamois cloth with this package.
+You’ll also receive free finger inserts, shear oil, and a cleaning cloth with this package.

 This is the top selling shear for Washi, and it’s also one of the best scissors that you can buy on the market from Japan.
-It features a comfortable handle and multiple blades to select from.
+It features a comfortable handle and multiple blade lengths to select from.
 You’ll love the way that these shears melt hair easily for fast, precision cuts that look extremely accurate every time.
 If you love slide-cutting techniques, these shears make it simply work.
 Your clients will love how fast and accurate the cut is.

 Washi recently updated these best Japanese scissors to feature the anti-push edge, and it has a slide-cut convex edge.
 Made from Hitachi ATS-314 steel, it’s a little less modern than the 440C steel, but it’s still strong nevertheless.
 You can pick from multiple colors as well with this model.